olivernadj/assignments/front-end-2017/Front-End-Developer.prework.md

 ### Submit the assignment
-Once you’ve completed, push your commitment to Github.
+Once you've completed, push your commitment to Github.
 Because your submissions occur on Github follow a particular format which includes a clearly documented README.

 Finally raise an issue as detailed below.